 The Behavior layer is where most of the SES control logic resides.
 Behaviors can be described best as functional units of operation that define what the instrument can be tasked to do.
 An example of a Behavior is MoveCarousel, which moves the carousel to a given position.
 In the SES control system Behaviors run one at a time, have complete control of the instrument during execution, and leave the instrument in a default state when completed.
 By leaving the SES in a default state, a user is able to combine behaviors in arbitrary ways to produce unique mission plans.

 A Mission Plan is the method by which a user defines the operation of the SES during a deployment.
-A typical mission consists the following Behaviors:
+A typical mission consists of the following Behaviors:

 1) Rotate the carousel through the cleaning brushes to discard the sample and stop at the sample collection position.